OptimalDesignLab/MISO/README.md

 ### Build: ###

-Once configured, execute `make` from the build directory to build Mach.
+Once configured, execute `make` from the build directory to build MISO.
 As usual, you can also use the `-j` argument to build in parallel.

 If using a build system other than GNU `make`, you can let CMake pick the computer's default build system with a command like `cmake --build . -j 4 --target install`.
 This tells CMake to `build` the project in the `.` (build) directory, in parallel using 4 processes, with the `install` target.